bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 * Tokens are case sensitive
 * Tokens have built-in field validation to ensure Patterns are unique across the entire Sitecore instance
+* Info, warnings, and errors are written to standard Sitecore logs; all logs are prepended with "[CATS]"

 ## Upcoming Features

 * Glass Mapper 4 and 5 compatibility
+* Optimizations related to publishing process
+* "View Tokens" button for Experience Editor

 ## Contact the Author